80’s PROM NIGHT PARTY with PHOTOS !!! You’ve come too the right place!

 Gentleman can go early hip-hop, goth, “Footloose”, Michael Jackson, mullet, polo shirt and pegged jeans, hair-metal (that’s my husband) or as Jacinda suggested…JAMS and a RATTAIL.
 Man, i wish Rick had been there in that outfit.
 Need a metallic bowtie?
 Here’s our how to sew a bowtie tutorial.

 Ladies can go early Madonna, “Flashdance”, Dynasty, Robert Palmer girl… just hit up American apparel or even better, a thrift shop.
 Look for shoulder pads, sequin dresses, fingerless gloves, ankle socks, cropped denim jackets, white denim, stirrup pants, off the shoulder tops, and anything leather with fringe.
 Or shred a tee-shirt and put beads on the shreds.
 For accessories: wigs, fake earrings for men, dyeables shoes, pastel colors, or high top sneakers with two different color socks on each foot.
 I went with lee-press on nails, ankle socks, a banana clip, fingerless lace gloves, shiny plastic-feather earrings, and lots and lots of hairspray and blue eye shadow.

-4. Decor.
 Neon pink and blue balloons made it super prom-esque and affordably adorable.
 Meghan and I created that balloon arch (tip, apply your press on nails AFTER blowing up balloons).
 Litter the ground and tables with glitter.
-I made the centerpiece bowls out of records from the 80’s I found at a thrift shop (I’ll post a DIY on that soon).
+I made the centerpiece bowls out of records from the 80’s I found at a thrift shop.
+Here is our tutorial for DIY Vinyl Record Bowls.

 OK, tell me, do you not wish you were invited to this party?
 What would you have worn?
 What song would you be dying to hear?
 Van Halen?
 Rick Astley?
 DJ Jazzy Jeff?